This article was provided by TNAA.

 For many travel nurses, working the night shift is a way of life.
-Some natural “night owl” travel RNs make this transition very easily and actually thrive in a 7p-7a type of environment.
-For most travel nurses however, this schedule can be extremely challenging, even on a temporary basis.
-On your feet all night, working a crazy-busy shift, fighting natural and work-induced exhaustion…does this sound familiar?
-For those travel nurses that are working nights, here are some tips to help make the most of this demanding schedule.
+Some natural “night owl” travel RNs make this transition very easy and actually thrive in a 7p-7a type of environment.
+However, for most travel nurses, this schedule can be extremely challenging, even temporarily.
+On your feet, all night, working a crazy-busy shift, fighting natural and work-induced exhaustion…does this sound familiar?
+For those travel nurses working nights, here are some tips to help make the most of this demanding schedule.

-It takes a special breed of travel nurse to work the night shift, either that or being the “newest” member of the staff!
+It takes a special breed of travel nurses to work the night shift, either that or being the “newest” staff member!
 As a travel RN, it may even be the shift you end up working because of staffing shortages!
-Whatever the reason, your night shift experience does not necessarily have to be a bad one if you plan correctly and follow some of these guidelines.
+Whatever the reason, your night shift experience does not necessarily have to be bad if you plan correctly and follow some of these guidelines.

 If you’re a night shift nurse and you successfully navigate the evenings, please share some of your tips below with your colleagues who may need some help adjusting.